colwilson/vue2-d3-horizon-chart/README.md

 You can use standard color names or RGB hexes such as `#ff0044` etc. The defaults are '#ff7e71' and '#00bd62',

 ### width and height
-The defaults are 800 by 80.
-If you want to override the defaults then you need to use `v-bind:` or the shorthand `:`
+The defaults are 800 by 40.
+If you want to override the defaults then you need to use `v-bind:` or the shorthand `:` as shown in the example above.